GOTIT-DEV/GOTIT2/src/Lehna/QueryBuilderBundle/README.md

 >
 >- **How queries work :**
 >
->For each selected table, users may set **constraints** and **select the fields** to be displayed in the query result.
+>For each selected table, users may set **constraints** and **select the fields** to be displayed in the query results.
 >
 >For the first chosen table, even if the user does not check the constraints, all fields are selected by default.
-If necessary, add constraints to the selected fields and logical links between constraints.
+If necessary, the user may apply constraints to the selected fields and logical links between these constraints.
 >
->Users may add **joins** (left,right,full join ...) between a previously selected table and one of its adjacent tables (within the logical database model) by pressing the **+** button.
-Select fields to be displayed and, if necessary, constraints and links.
+>Users may add **JOINs** (left and inner join only for the moment) between a previously selected table and one of its adjacent tables (within the logical database model) by pressing the **+** button.
+The users can additionally select fields to be displayed and, if necessary, constraints and links.
 >
->-Pressing the search button will display the results
+>-Pressing the search button will display the results on the form page.
 >
 >- **The Constraints :**
 >
-> The [**JQuery Query Builder**](https://querybuilder.js.org/) module allows to define SQL constraints (such as `where`, `like`...) bounded by logical links (`AND`, `OR` ...).
+> The [**JQuery Query Builder**](https://querybuilder.js.org/) module allows to define SQL constraints (such as `where`, `like`...) bounded by logical links (`AND`, `OR`).
 It uses the fields of the selected adjacent table.
   This module is only one element in the workflow we implemented, allowing to define search constraints on one table at a time.